Historians: Read Tag List

 - A query can be written to obtain a list of tag names.

-- An Intelligence Hub Condition can be used to format the tags for the values query.
+- An Intelligence Hub Pipeline JavaScript Stage can be used to format the tags for the values query.

 Summary

-Use these considerations to design and implement a robust tag/point discovery phase in your Intelligence Hub solution.
-Start with a clear list, validate query cost and duration early, tune cache and resource settings to match change rates, and shape the output (CSV or array) for smooth downstream processing.
+Use these considerations to design and implement a robust solution with the Intelligence Hub.
+Start by defining the list, validate query cost and duration, tune cache and resource settings to match change rates, and shape the output for downstream processing.

 Additional Resources